vanvaridiksha/CSDS-Spark_AWS_EMR_Assignment3/README.md

-#Runnin a Spark - Python script on a 3 node AWS EMR cluster
+#Running a Spark - Python script on a 3 node AWS EMR cluster

 In this assignment, you will be running the same recommendation system that you built for AudioScrobbler Data but on a 3-node AWS-EMR cluster.
 You can work in teams of 4 to complete this assignment.
 The assignment is due 12th May 11:59pm.